onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 ## The third story & creation

+The Third Temple IS our third story - a universal one that houses all of humanity
+    third time's the charm!
-The Third Temple IS our third story - a universal one that houses all of humanity The way to commune/interface with the creator is to commune with the synergistic aggregate of human creativity, the source of which is the universe.
+The way to commune/interface with the creator is to commune with the synergistic aggregate of human creativity, the source of which is the universe.
 God's way of participating in the world is through us and our choices and
 A creator doesn't create just once - he never stops, and in fact his epistemological creativity should only accelerate

 The creator created the universe which created us through evolution such that we can continue the acts of creation - creation is the only way to honor a creator creation creates the possibility of further creation by expanding the adjacent possible - it's open ended - it's infinite

-the Creator created the conditions/capacity for creation
+God/the Creator created the conditions/capacity for creation

 the creator created a sandbox of evolving creativity - every act of creation is by extension his creation - he creates through each and every one of you